corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 ## Packaging

 CorDapps are built as a layered package.
-At the lowest level, a [Corda Package (CPK)](###CorDapp-Packages-(CPKs)) represents a single code-entity authored by a CorDapp developer.
+At the lowest level, a [Corda Package (CPK)](CorDapp-Packages-(CPKs)) represents a single code-entity authored by a CorDapp developer.
 For example, a library of flows to perform some task.
 A [Corda Package Bundle (CPB)](###CorDapp-Package-Bundles-(CPBs)) is built using a collection of these packages, which represents a full application.
 Finally, information about the network can be added to a CPB to create a [Corda Package Installer (CPI)](###Package-installer-(CPI)) file.
 When this is installed into the system, the cluster knows that any entity using this file must join the relevant network, and so can handle network onboarding accordingly.

 ### CorDapp Packages (CPKs)
-The building blocks of these applications are a new file format called CorDapp Packages (.`cpk`s).
+The building blocks of CorDapps are a new file format called CorDapp Packages (.`cpk`s).
 This includes workflow and contract packages, additional metadata, a dependency tree and version information.
 You can independently version `.cpk`s.
-Each .`cpk` runs in its own sandbox, isolated from other CPKs.
+Each .`cpk` runs in its own [sandbox](##Sandboxes), isolated from other CPKs.
 This prevents dependency clashes and facilitates faster CorDapp development.

 ### CorDapp Package Bundles (CPBs)
 The application publisher brings the individual `.cpk` files together to make a single CorDapp Package Bundle (`.cpb`).
 The application publisher is a single entity that coordinates multiple parties to create a single application bundle for a network.
 When multiple firms compose CorDapps together, it creates a strong technical dependency that facilitates development, distribution, and upgrades.